KIIZA-TREVOUR/hng-stage1-frontend/README.md

-Congrats on completing Stage 1 and deploying your project on Netlify! 🚀🎉 Here’s a concise and professional README file you can use for your Color Guessing Game:

----

 # 🎨 Color Guessing Game

 A fun and interactive color guessing game built with **HTML**, **CSS**, and **JavaScript**.
 Test your color recognition skills by guessing the correct color based on the displayed target color.